turbot/steampipe-plugin-vanta/docs/index.md

 The Vanta APIs generally use a user's personal [API token](https://developer.vanta.com/docs/quick-start#1-make-an-api-token) to authenticate the requests.
 But some of the tables in this plugin use a different endpoint, which requires a unique session ID to access the query endpoint.

-To locate your Session ID:
+To retrieve your Session ID:

 - Log into the Vanta console.
 - Open your browser [developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).